BakaZoro/Deep_Learning_Basics/README.md

 ##### 8.PyTorchNN.ipynb: A simple neural network using PyTorch

 ##### 9.PyTorchRNN.ipynb: A simple RNN using PyTorch that supports a limited number of input and output

+##### 10. PyTorchRNN_Improved.ipynb: A simple RNN using PyTorch that uses the built in module RNNCell and handles the weights by itsel and is thus capable of handling larger inputs and outputs